PaddleOCR-VL AMD GPU Usage Tutorial¶

 Execute the following command in the directory where the

-compose.yamland.envfiles are located to start the server, which listens on port 8080 by default:After startup, you will see output similar to the following:
+compose.yamland.envfiles are located to start the server, which listens on port 8080 by default:Tip

 This method accelerates VLM inference using the vLLM framework and is more suitable for production environment deployment.